The journal publishes papers written by the members of the Association.

 Results – Results should be clear and concise.

-Discussions – This should explore the significance of the results of the work, not repeat them.
+Discussions – State what you found.
+This should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and discussion of published literature.

 Conclusions - The main conclusions of the study may be presented in a short Conclusions section, which may stand alone or form a subsection of a Discussion or Results and Discussion section.